You are here: Urology Textbook > Drugs in Urology > Alpha blocker > Alfuzosin

 Mechanism of Action of Alfuzosin

-Alfuzosin is a nonselective α1-blocker with short elimination half-life; sustained-release formulation is available.
+Alfuzosin is a nonselective α1-blocker with a short elimination half-life; but a sustained-release formulation is available.
+The chemical properties of alfuzosin lead to a certain degree of uroselectivity and a favorable side effect profile.
 Please see section general pharmacology of alpha blocker.
-Review Literatur: (Chapple, 2004).

 Indications for Alfuzosin